 Figure 4.
 3D image of the head pointer operation.

-Hence, the allowable indication error at the interface in this experiment was set to 3 cm.
-In this study, the validation was performed in a VR environment.
-The indication of radial direction by face orientation was measured from the front of the head-mounted display (HMD).
-The depth indicator was implemented by setting up a sphere with the operator at the center, as shown in Figure 4, and by changing the radius of the sphere by head bobbing.
+Therefore, the allowable indication error at the interface in this experiment was set to 3 cm.
+In this study, the validation was performed in a virtual reality (VR) environment.
+The indication of radial direction by head orientation was measured from the front of the head-mounted display (HMD).
+The depth indicator was implemented by setting up a sphere with the operator at the centre, as shown in Figure 4, and by changing the radius of the sphere created by head bobbing.

-The user can experience the proposed method using an HMD (HTC VIVE [17]).
-The experimental procedure is described as follows.
+An HMD is used in the proposed method (HTC VIVE [17]).
+The experimental procedure is as follows:

-The participant wears the VIVE headset and grasps a VIVE controller in each hand holding them up in front of his or her chest, as shown in the right image in Figure 5.
-This is defined as the “rest position.”
-The subject’s avatar is displayed in the VR space, as shown in the left image of Figure 5.
+The participant wears the VIVE headset and grasps a VIVE controller in each hand, holding them up in front of their chest, as shown on the right in Figure 5.
+This is defined as the ‘rest position’.
+The subject’s avatar is displayed in the VR space, as shown on the left in Figure 5.